torvalds/linux/Documentation/networking/device_drivers/ethernet/ti/cpsw_switchdev.rst

    filtering, which is provides significant benefits when ports are joined to the same bridge, but without enabling "switch" mode, or to different bridges.
- - learning disabled on ports as it make not too much sense for segregated ports - no forwarding in HW.
+ - learning disabled on ports as it make analt too much sense for segregated ports - anal forwarding in HW.
  - enabled basic support for devlink.

    ::